 There are three types of amblyopia, categorized by their cause.

 - Strabismic amblyopia — When the eyes are poorly aligned, the brain ignores the information it receives from the misaligned eye, leading to reduced development in that eye, the “lazy” eye.

 - Refractive amblyopia — In this type, the eyes are aligned properly, but there are unequal refractive errors between the two eyes.
 For instance, one eye can have a significant degree of near or farsightedness, or astigmatism, and the other eye doesn’t.
 The brain uses the input from the better eye and blocks out the blurred vision from the other eye.
 This leads to amblyopia because the eye isn’t used.

 - Deprivation amblyopia — This is a congenital condition, where something is obstructing the light from entering and being focused in a baby’s eye.
 This is often due to a congenital cataract, which needs to be removed for the eye to develop normally.

-What are the signs or symptoms a child has amblyopia?
+What are the signs a child has lazy eye?